 - All other coverages: Not included

-Coverage options: comparing motorcycle insurance policies and benefits
+Coverage options: Comparing motorcycle insurance policies and benefits

-The second step to determining the best motorcycle insurer in Illinois was to consider the policy details at each insurer.
+The second step to determining the best motorcycle insurer in Illinois was to consider the policy options at each insurer.
 While every insurance company we looked at provides at least the legally required minimum coverage for the state, not all of them include much more beyond that.
 For frequent riders and those who have invested more in their bikes, add-ons like OEM parts coverage and accessory coverage can be as important as liability protection.

 Recognizing that this kind of additional coverage usually drives premiums higher, we focused on providers who were able to offer extra features at reasonable rates.
 We also looked for insurance policies in which a rider had the ability to adjust his or her coverages well after starting the policy — a sign of flexibility that helps motorcycle owners balance cost and protection.

 Customer service: Evaluating insurer quality in service and claims